 But be careful, the most beautiful landscape photographs are often those that play not only with the composition but also with the light.
 You will surely have seen landscape photos that seem overly retouched, or badly exposed.
 Actually, those type of errors could be some style choices.
 And because of those strong shadows or those unclear contrasts sometimes you obtain wonderful and unusual landscape photos.

 I’m talking about artistic choices in this case and in which I invite you to experiment yourself.
 Here are some images from which you can draw inspiration.

-Small technical presisation: in photography, the amount of light needed to expose correctly is determined by the ISO value.
-The higher this value is, the less light will be needed for a good exposure.
+Small technical clarification: in photography, the amount of light needed to expose correctly is determined by the ISO value.
+The higher this value is, the less light will be needed for good exposure.